K-stability of special Gushel-Mukai manifolds: The K-semistable domains of pairs (M,cQ)

-\begin{rmk}\rm The wall crossing for K-moduli spaces of $(M_4, cQ_3)$ and $(M_5, cQ_4)$ are closely related to K-moduli spaces of Gushel-Mukai threefolds and fourfolds.
-In fact, the K-moduli space of GM threefolds (resp.
-GM fourfolds) is isomorphic to the K-moduli space of $(M_4, \frac{7}{8}Q_3)$ (resp. $(M_5, \frac{4}{5}Q_4)$) using degeneration to the normal cone.
+\begin{rmk} The wall crossings for the K-moduli spaces of $(M_4, cQ_3)$ and $(M_5, cQ_4)$ are closely related to K-moduli spaces of Gushel--Mukai threefolds and fourfolds.
+In fact, the K-moduli space of GM threefolds (resp.\ GM fourfolds) is isomorphic to the K-moduli space of $(M_4, \frac{7}{8}Q_3)$ (resp.\ $(M_5, \frac{4}{5}Q_4)$) using degeneration to the normal cone.
 Moreover, if we restrict to $c = \frac{1}{2}$, then the corresponding K-moduli spaces of pairs are isomorphic to K-moduli spaces of special GM fourfolds and fivefolds. \end{rmk}